CFIA System Maintenance and Why Your Import Release Timeline Just Got Tighter

 CFIA network maintenance windows are routine, but they compress your margin for error on regulated goods releases.
 Here's what actually matters when AIRS and ePermits go dark, and how to keep your food, plant, and animal shipments from sitting on the dock.

-CFIA maintenance windows sound harmless until you’re filing a B3 on fresh produce at 3pm
+CFIA maintenance windows sound harmless until you’re filing a CAD on fresh produce at 3pm

 The CFIA scheduled maintenance notice is standard stuff.
 They do network work, AIRS and ePermit systems go offline for a few hours, maybe overnight, and life resumes.
 Most importers shrug it off.
 But if you’re moving anything that needs a CFIA import permit, a PCP certificate, or a phytosanitary inspection clearance, these windows tighten your release window more than you think.